Are you an advisor? Go to Unbiased Pro

 Medical retirement is a term for when a person enters retirement and accesses their retirement fund due to poor health or disability.

-To qualify for medical retirement, your disability must be long-term and the reason you cannot work.
+To qualify for medical retirement, your disability must be long-term and the primary reason you are unable to work.

 What is military medical retirement?

-If you serve in the US military and you develop a medical condition and incur an injury that prevents you from performing your military duties, you may be issued a medical retirement.
+Military personnel who serve in the US military and develop a medical condition or incur an injury that prevents them from performing their military duties may be issued a medical retirement.

-Similarly to civilian media retirement, your disability must stop you from performing your military duties.
-Here, a Physical Evaluation Board (PEB) consisting of active-duty physicians decides if you are fit to serve or not.
-The result of their findings will determine if you become medically retired or not.
+Similarly to civilian medical retirement, your disability must stop you from performing your military duties.
+As noted, a Physical Evaluation Board (PEB) consisting of active-duty physicians decides if you are fit to serve or not.
+The result of their findings will determine whether you become medically retired or not.

-Regular retirement is what happens when a person reaches the senior phase of their life, typically around 65-68, and makes the decision to remove themselves from the workforce on a permanent basis.
-They then rely on retirement savings or state pensions to live off into old age.
+Regular retirement is the stage that occurs when a person reaches the senior phase of their life, typically in their sixties, and decides to leave the workforce permanently.
+They then rely on retirement savings, investments, or pensions to cover their expenses.

 What are the benefits available in medical retirement?